jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 ### 94 Functions of Tribunal
 The functions of the Tribunal shall be—
-  (a) To consider and adjudicate upon proceedings brought pursuant to sections 92B, 92E, 95, and 97:
+  (a) to consider and adjudicate upon proceedings brought pursuant to sections 92B, 92E, 95, and 97:
-  (b) To exercise and perform such other functions, powers, and duties as are conferred or imposed on it by or under this Act or any other enactment.
+  (b) to exercise and perform such other functions, powers, and duties as are conferred or imposed on it by or under this Act or any other enactment.

 ### 95 Power to make interim order
 (1) In respect of any matter in which the Tribunal has jurisdiction under this Act to make any final determination, the Chairperson of the Tribunal shall have power to make an interim order if he or she is satisfied that it is necessary in the interests of justice to make the order to preserve the position of the parties pending a final determination of the proceedings.
-(2) An application for an interim order may be made,— (a) in the case of proceedings under section 92B(1), 92B(2), 92B(3), or 92B(4), by the person or body bringing the proceedings; and
-  (b) in the case of proceedings under section 92E, by the Commission.
+(2) An application for an interim order may be made,— (a) in the case of proceedings under section 92B(1), (2), (3), or (4), by the person or body bringing the proceedings; and (b) in the case of proceedings under section 92E, by the Commission.
 (3) A copy of the application shall be served on the defendant who shall be entitled to be heard before a decision on the application is made.